Elizabeth Warren on antitrust: ‘What’s been missing is courage in Washington to take on the giants’

 Multiple polls show that Senator Warren is a top candidate in important Democratic primary states like Iowa and Nevada.
 She shared the stage Wednesday with Representative Beto O’Rourke, Senator Amy Klobuchar (D-MN), Representative Tim Ryan (D-OH), former Obama cabinet official Julián Castro, and others.

-The candidates addressed a wide range of subjects in the first debate, including hostility with Iran, health care, gun control, climate change, the right for women to have an abortion, and how immigration policy should change following the deaths of children in U.S. detention facilities.
+The candidates addressed a wide range of subjects in the first debate, including hostility with Iran, health care, gun control, climate change, women’s right to have an abortion, and how immigration policy should change following the deaths of children in U.S. detention facilities.
 Outrage over Trump administration immigration policy spiked earlier this week after the deaths of Oscar Alberto Martínez Ramírez and his two-year-old daughter Valeria, both of whom perished while trying to swim across the Rio Grande River.

 A second cohort of candidates, including other frontrunners like former vice president Joe Biden, Senator Bernie Sanders (I-VT) and Senator Kamala Harris (D-CA) will take the stage today in Miami at 6 p.m.
 Pacific.